Infomaker/NPWriterPluginBundle/plugins/se.infomaker.iframely/README.md

 Set to true to reinsert the pasted link in case Iframely can not fetch the embed.

 #### `urlWhitelist` - URL whitelist (Not implemented)
 *Optional* An array of regular expressions the Iframely plugin will match against.
 If empty, the plugin will match against all URLs.
+The URL will be matched against the whitelist before the blacklist.

 #### `urlBlacklist` - URL blacklist (Not implemented)
 *Optional* An array of regular expressions the Iframely plugin will not match against.
 If empty, the plugin will match against all URLs.
+The URL will be matched against the whitelist before the blacklist

 ### 1.2 Iframely settings
 Some settings can only be changed on the Iframely [settings page](https://iframely.com/settings/api)